mhazoglou/RPN-Calculator/README.md

 or any integer multiple of cyclic permutations by specifying a signed integer like so `cyc:-2` (negative sign reverses permutation).

+Any actions can be undone by using `undo` and redone by using `redo` if multiple undos or redos are required use syntax similar to the cyclic permutation syntax, e.g. either `undo:2`, `redo:-2` for two undos in a row, or `redo:2`, `undo:-2` for two redos in a row.

 ## Manipulating Sessions
 New session can be create with the command `new:name_of_session` and can be moved to by `go_to:name_of_session` or `goto:name_of_session`.
 You can remove a session using `rm:name_of_session`.